scalableinternetservices/BSMS/README.md

-# BSMS: 🏡Solving the problem of Subleasing🏢
+# Wanderlease: 🏡Solving the problem of Subleasing🏢

 ## Table of Contents
 - [About](#about)